lkodinsson/MARS/Core/PHB.md

 ### Size (SZ)

 Size is measured in size categories.
-Most characters will normally be considered medium-sized, however, certain genres and settings may provide you with additional options for playing in different size categories.
+Most characters will normally be considered medium-sized, however, certain genres may provide you with additional options for playing in different size categories.
 Your size may provide you with modifiers to some of your other stats.

 ##### Table: Size & Size Modifiers
 | Size | Avg.
 Height | Avg.
 Weight | Strength | Dexterity | Speed |